Seilamuk/Seilamuk-/cocos2dx_iOS/cocos2dx-iOS-Advanced-Usage.md

 <a name="top">

+** This SDK is not fully compliance with GDPR – please don't use it till further notice. **

 <a name="hide-banner" />
 ###Hiding your banner
 You can hide and show your banner in run time, using ``showBanner`` and ``hideBanner`` methods: